shawna-p/mysterious-messenger/docs/emails.rst

     Causes all undelivered emails to be delivered at once.
 (For example, if you sent a reply to a guest, then clicking **Force email replies** would immediately deliver the guest's response to your inbox).

 `Invite all guests`
     Invites every possible guest.
+This includes guests which aren't accessible to invite in-game but were declared as a Guest.
 All their emails will appear in your inbox.
 Note that it is possible to invite the same guest more than once with this method.
+Inviting the same guest multiple times can sometimes cause odd side effects.

 `Start Party`
     Begins the guest showcase part of the party.
 Guests only attend if their email chains have been successfully completed as described in :ref:`Calculating if a Guest Will Attend`.